 We use certain loan modification programs for borrowers experiencing financial difficulties.
 We primarily use long-term modification programs for borrowers experiencing financial difficulty as a loss mitigation strategy to improve long-term collectability of the loans.
 The long-term programs involve changing the structure of the loan to a fixed payment loan with a maturity no longer than 60 months, reducing the interest rate on the loan, and stopping the assessment of penalty fees.
 We also make long-term loan modifications for customers who request financial assistance through external sources, such as through consumer credit counseling service agencies.
 Long-term loan modification programs do not normally include the forgiveness of unpaid principal, interest or fees.
 We may also provide certain borrowers with a short-term loan modification program (generally up to 3 months) that can include the forgiveness of unpaid principal balance, interest and/or fees.
+We generally do not convert revolving loans to term loans, outside of loan modification programs for borrowers experiencing financial difficulties.

-Three months ended March 31, 2023
+Three and six months ended June 30, 2023